Blueberry Banana Bread

 Key Tips To Perfect Blueberry Banana Bread:

-- Once you add the dry ingredients to the wet ingredients be careful to not over mix your batter or risk the blueberry banana bread becoming more dense.
+- Once you add the dry ingredients to the wet ingredients be careful to not over mix your batter or risk the blueberry banana bread becoming denser.
 When you mix for too long you will develop gluten.

-- Major Tip: The secret to excellent blueberry banana bread is once your done place the bread into a large plastic bag and allow it to sit on your counter for at least 12-24 hours.
-The flavors develop and the banana bread becomes more moist.
+- Major Tip: The secret to excellent blueberry banana bread is once you’re done place the bread into a large plastic bag and allow it to sit on your counter for at least 12-24 hours.
+The flavors develop and the banana bread becomes moister.
 It’s the darnedest thing, but it works.

 Roast 4 bananas on a cookie sheet @ 300 degrees, in a preheated oven for 40 minutes

 TIP: Use parchment paper for easy clean up.
 The bananas natural sugars will caramelize and be very hard to clean off the cookie sheet surface.